sitiporn/DebiasNeuro-components/note.md

 Jun 26
 ---

-1. reduce the number of epochs -> depend how much do models continue to reduce loss
+1. reduce the number of epochs
+    L depend how much do models continue to reduce loss L recheck in paper how mucm do model use to optimize on validation set

 2. reduce time of linear search